gnvenky/snowcache/README.md

 This will also prevent the roundtrips to the Snowflake SAS endpoint.
 The snowflake python connector and jdbc driver will have the capability to lookup cache before making a roundtrip to the snowflake instance.

+Steps:

+1. Augment the snowflake-jdbc driver to pull the request from Redis for any given query_id.
+Let Redis be a locally running instance.

+2. Later. substitute the Redis with a redis backed with rocks-db. the redis dialect to support will only be SET, GET and possibly diagnostics for this cache.

+3. Test connections and data and publish some benchmarks.